-In this weekend’s New York Times, writer Pagan Kennedy explores the history of menstrual products.
+In the New York Times, writer Pagan Kennedy explores the history of menstrual products.
 She notes a marked gender divide in innovation: three out of four patents for period-related technologies are awarded to men.
 For example, when two Harvard business fellows sought funding for a home STD test that would use the blood collected by tampons, they were met with laughter and resistance from venture capitalists: “Someone told us that the product would only help women, and women are only half the population—so what was the point?”
 Another “suggested they develop a machine that a man could use to covertly test the health of his sexual partners, because ‘women are liars’ who spread venereal diseases.”

 Further Reading in JSTOR

 JSTOR Daily writers have talked about women’s bodies, fertility, reproduction, and birth control.
 They have also highlighted battles around sex ed in American schools, and the contents of textbooks on sexuality.
 When it comes to menstruation, however, a look at the existing research highlights how taboo this topic still is.

 Take, for example, Anne Clarke and Diane Ruble’s 1978 study on twelve-year-olds’ understanding of menstruation.
 In this study, pre- and post-menstrual girls were compared, with boys only included as a sort of “control group.”
 Over 50% of all females were “worried someone would know they were having their periods.”
 The girls learned most of what they knew about menstruation from their mothers.
 The boys most often reported they knew nothing at all—and what little they did know, they learned from their male friends and TV.

 In 1991, researchers busted the stereotype that having one’s period caused reduced productivity.
 John Richardson recounts one version of that argument, from 1923: